matea-nikolac/goodreads-project/README.md

 <img width="1230" alt="Screenshot 2023-07-03 at 19 12 26" src="https://github.com/matea-nikolac/goodreads-project/assets/62067357/fe7122f4-f0c2-4a62-8252-561c0a70ebc4">

 Despite time constraints, I managed to add a "reading challenge" section.
-In order to create a dynamic progress bar, I designed it to retrieve the user's reading progress by checking the length of their "read" list in the user model (user.read.length).
+In order to create a dynamic progress bar, I designed it to retrieve the user's reading progress by checking the length of their "read" list (`user.read.length`) \in the user model.
 This ensures that the progress bar accurately reflects the number of books the user has read.
 Additionally, the reading goal can be updated at any time, allowing users to adjust their target as needed.

 <img width="1125" alt="Screenshot 2023-07-03 at 19 30 37" src="https://github.com/matea-nikolac/goodreads-project/assets/62067357/5d2b4403-cf5a-4b7f-af10-641cdaf2bb93">